Untapped-Island/rest-api/README.md

 # template-repo
 <!-- Enter a description for the repository -->

+## Authors:
+- Robert Shepley
+- Timothee Odushina
+- Junyoung Son
+- Daniel Frey
+- Keelen Fisher

 ## Documentation
 <!-- What does this repository do?
 Is there anything the user needs to do?
 Is there an end-user? -->

+MVP:
+User Signs in to the terminal and inputs data through a series of questions, Data is stored in the queue, along with third Party APIs that are aligned with the questions.
+Terminal acts like the Client Application

+Stretch Goals
+Users can access benefits such as events, location, filtered songs, filtered choices of food, etc.
+AWS -> EC2
+Implementing Containers
+Use Trulioo for text message

 ## Tests
 <!-- Are there any tests?
 How was it tested? -->